csswizardry/csswizardry.github.com/_posts/2019-05-31-self-host-your-static-assets.md

 headers](https://andydavies.me/blog/2019/03/22/improving-perceived-performance-with-a-link-rel-equals-preconnect-http-header/)
 will be even faster.

+**N.B.** Even if you do implement `preconnect`, you’re still only going to make a small dent in your lost time: you still need to open the relevant connections, and, especially on high latency connections, it’s unlikely that you’re ever going to fully pay off the overhead upfront.

 ## Penalty: Loss of Prioritisation

 The second penalty comes in the form of a protocol-level optimisation that we